-Continuing his series through Ephesians 6:10-13, Dr. Martyn Lloyd-Jones picks up where he left off regarding the believer and his role in the spiritual conflict that we are all called to play a part in.
-Although many New Testament writers, including Paul, wrote that Christians are to actively fight sin and engage in spiritual warfare, he also says that we are to stand strong in the Lord.
-This seems to imply that we are to let go and trust God’s strength, but is that compatible with the rest of the instructions in the New Testament?
+Continuing his series through on Ephesians 6:10–13 with this sermon titled “Morale,” Dr. Martyn Lloyd-Jones focuses on the believer and their role in the spiritual conflict which they are called to play a part in.
+Although many New Testament writers including Paul wrote that Christians are to actively fight sin and engage in spiritual warfare, he also says that they are to stand strong in the Lord.
+This seems to imply that they are to let go and trust God’s strength, but is that compatible with the rest of the instructions in the New Testament?
 Dr. Lloyd-Jones provides a helpful analysis of this.
-The resolution, he says, is that we are called to fight but also to rely on God for the power to fight— it is our activity through the power that he has given us.
-Scriptural examples abound of how the Lord aids those who are his followers, and Dr. Lloyd-Jones provides these.
-Instead of “letting go and letting God,” as many say to do, Scripture tells us to hold tightly.
-The Lord will pick up the other side, like a parent assisting his child with a load that is too heavy for the child alone.
-This, says Dr. Lloyd-Jones, is how we are to fight the enemy successfully.
+The resolution, he says, is that Christians are called to fight but also to rely on God for the power to fight.
+Dr. Lloyd-Jones provides multiple Scriptural examples of how the Lord aids His followers.
+Instead of “letting go and letting God,” as many say to do, Scripture says to hold tightly.
+The Lord will pick up the other side, like a parent assisting their child with a load that is too heavy for the child alone.
+This, says Dr. Lloyd-Jones, is how the Christian is to fight the enemy successfully.

 Additional Scripture Translations